LIMDD: A Decision Diagram for Simulation of Quantum Computing Including Stabilizer States: Linear-algebra algorithms for Pauli operators

-and therefore the group of $n$-qubit Pauli strings with multiplication (disregarding factors) is group isomorphic to the vector space $\{0, 1\}^{2n}$ with bitwise addition (i.e., exclusive or; `xor').
+and therefore the group of $n$-qubit Pauli strings with multiplication (disregarding factors) is group isomorphic to the vector space $\{0, 1\}^{2n}$ (i.e., $\mathbb F_2^{2n}$) with bitwise addition $\oplus$ (i.e., exclusive or; `xor').
 Consequently, many efficient algorithms for linear-algebra problems carry over to sets of Pauli strings.
-In particular, if $G = \{g_1, \dots, g_k\}$ are length$-2n$ binary vectors (/ $n$-qubit Pauli strings) with $k\leq n$, then we can efficiently perform the following operations. \begin{description} \item[\emph{RREF:}] bring $G$ into a reduced-row echelon form (RREF) using Gauss-Jordan elimination (both standard linear algebra notions) where each row (in check matrix form) has strictly more leading zeroes than the row above.
+In particular, if $G = \{g_1, \dots, g_k\}$ are length$-2n$ binary vectors (/ $n$-qubit Pauli strings) with $k\leq n$, then we can efficiently perform the following operations. \begin{description} \item[\emph{RREF:}] bring $G$ into a reduced-row echelon form (RREF) using Gauss-Jordan elimination (both are standard linear algebra notions) where each row in the check matrix has strictly more leading zeroes than the row above.
 The RREF is achievable by $O(k^2)$ row additions (/~multiplications modulo factor) and thus $O(k^2 \cdot n)$ time (see \cite{berg2020circuit} for a similar algorithm).
-In the RREF, the first $1$ after the leading zeroes in a row is called a `pivot'. \item[\emph{Independent Set}] convert $G$ to a (potentially smaller) independent set by performing the RREF procedure and discarding resulting all-zero rows. \item[\emph{Membership:}] determining whether a given a vector (/~Pauli string) $h$ has a decomposition in elements of $G$.
-This task can be reduced to independence by first getting $G^{\textnormal{RREF}}$ by applying RREF, followed by adding $h$ to $G$ and performing the Independent-Set procedure.
-The result has $|G^{\textnormal{RREF}}|$ rows if $h\in \langle G\rangle$, and $|G^{\textnormal{RREF}}| + 1$ rows otherwise. \item[\emph{Intersection:}] determine all Pauli strings which, modulo a factor, are contained in both $G_A$ and $G_B$, where $G_A, G_B$ are generator sets for $n$-qubit stabilizer subgroups.
-This can be achieved using the Zassenhaus algorithm \cite{LUKS1997335} in time $O(n^3)$. \item[\emph{Division remainder:}] given a vector $h$ (/~Pauli string $h$), determine \mbox{$ h^{\textnormal{rem}} := \min_{g\in \langle G\rangle} \{ g h\}$} (minimum in the lexicographic ordering) where $\oplus$ denotes bitwise XOR (/~factor-discarding multiplication).
+In the RREF, the first $1$ after the leading zeroes in a row is called a `pivot'. \item[\emph{Construct Minimal-size Generator Set}] convert $G$ to a (potentially smaller) set $G'$ by performing the RREF procedure and discarding resulting all-zero rows.
+It holds that $\braket{G}=\braket{G'}$, i.e., these sets generate the same group modulo phase. \item[\emph{Membership:}] determining whether a given a vector (/~Pauli string) $h$ has a decomposition in elements of $G$.
+This can be done by obtaining minimal-size generating sets $H_1,H_2$ for the sets $G$ and $G\cup \{h\}$, respectively.
+Then the generating sets have the same number of elements (i.e., rows) if and only if $h\in \braket{G}$; otherwise, if $h\not\in \braket{G}$, it holds that $|H_2|=|H_1|+1$. \item[\emph{Intersection:}] determine all Pauli strings which, modulo a factor, are contained in both $G_A$ and $G_B$, where $G_A, G_B$ are generator sets for $n$-qubit stabilizer subgroups.
+More specifically, we obtain the generator set of this group, i.e., we obtain a set $G_C$ such that $\braket{G_C}=\braket{G_A}\cap \braket{G_B}$.
+This can be achieved using the Zassenhaus algorithm \cite{LUKS1997335} for computing the intersection of two subspaces of a vector space, in time $O(n^3)$. \item[\emph{Division remainder:}] given a vector $h$ (/~Pauli string $h$), determine \mbox{$ h^{\textnormal{rem}} := \min_{g\in \langle G\rangle} \{ g\oplus h\}$} (minimum in the lexicographic ordering).
 We do so in the check matrix picture by bringing $G$ into RREF, and then making the check vector of $h$ contain as many zeroes as possible by adding rows from $G$:

 The resulting $h$ is $h^{\textnormal{rem}}$.
 This algorithm's runtime is dominated by the RREF step; $O(n^3)$. \end{description}